SoftwareHeritage/flask-testing-debian-packaging/docs/index.rst

 with unittest
 -------------

-For the beginning I go on the theory that you put all your tests into one file than you can use the :func:`unittest.main` function.
+I recommend you to put all your tests into one file so that you can use the :func:`unittest.main` function.
 This function will discover all your test methods in your :class:`TestCase` classes.
-Remember, the test methods and classes must starts with ``test`` (case-insensitive) that they will discover.
+Remember, the names of the test methods and classes must start with ``test`` (case-insensitive) so that they can be discovered.

 An example test file could look like this::

     import unittest
-    import flask.ext.testing
+    import flask_testing

     # your test cases